-Get yourself along to the Geraldine Farmers’ market – held each Saturday in summertime and sample the area’s best produce, smoked goods, preserves and some fine coffee.
+The Geraldine Farmers’ market is held on Saturdays in summer, boasting the area’s best produce, smoked goods, preserves and good coffee.

 Caroline Bay is a fabulous sandy beach and recreation reserve right in downtown Timaru City.
-There is a resident rookery of Korora, or little penguins, the beach is safe for swimming complete with a fun pontoon for diving off, and it was voted the most popular beach in the South Island.
+There is a resident rookery of Korora, or little penguins, the beach comes complete with a diving pontoon, and it was voted the most popular beach in the South Island.

 The Trevor Griffiths Rose Gardens are a ‘Garden of Excellence’ designed by Sir Warren Miles, and located at the Bay.
 The garden is home to over 1,200 types of vintage rose, some saved from extinction by the passionate rose lover the gardens are named after.